Quick Commerce Unit Economics in India (2026): Delivery Cost Per Order, AOV, CAC & Margins — Full Breakdown

 In this detailed guide, I will break down the real numbers, cost drivers, operational challenges, and profitability levers that define the unit economics of quick commerce.

-What Is Unit Economics in Quick Commerce?
+What is Unit Economics in Quick Commerce?

 Unit economics refers to the revenue and cost structure per individual order.